talmeym/regurgitator-core-xml/README.md

 xml configuration of regurgitator core functionality
 ----------------------------------------------------

-an xml configuration file provides an easy way to configure regurgitator
+below is an example of an xml configuration file for regurgitator:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>